500Foods/WelcomeToTroodon/README.md

 - Chamber lighting

 ## Level Three Kit - More speed!
-Once everything is up and running, your gaze will quickly turn toward faster print speeds.
-No end to the avialable options here.
+Once everything is up and running smoothly, your gaze will quickly turn toward faster print speeds.
+No end to the available options here.
 Let's have a look at some of the most popular and effective options in these categories.

 - CAN Bus
 - Alternative Extruders